ANNIEsoft/ANNIEelectronics/PSECintegrationplan.md

 * The two ACDC cards: Plug into the back of the analog pickup board and digitize the signals

 * LV-HV Board: Provides the five HV lines for the LAPPD, two 5-V lines for the ACDC cards, optical isolation for the LVDS communication between the ACDCs (in the housing) and the ACC cards (surface), and slow monitoring/communication via a microcontroller and CANBUS.

+### Physical Assembly

+The LAPPD will be mounted onto the pickup board, both contained in the plastic frame, as designed by incom